MicrosoftDocs/azure-dev-docs/java/spring-framework/deploy-containerized-spring-boot-java-app-with-maven-plugin.md

 ms.tgt_pltfrm: multiple
 ms.topic: article
 ms.workload: web
-ms.custom: seo-java-july2019
+ms.custom: seo-java-july2019, seo-java-august2019
 ---

-# How to use the Maven Plugin for Azure Web Apps to deploy a containerized Spring Boot app to Azure
+# Use Maven for Azure Web Apps to deploy a containerized Spring Boot app to Azure

 This article demonstrates using the [Maven Plugin for Azure Web Apps](https://github.com/Microsoft/azure-maven-plugins/tree/master/azure-webapp-maven-plugin) to deploy a sample Spring Boot application in a Docker container to Azure App Services.